What is the 16 – 19 Tuition Fund?

 How is the fund being used at Bishop Laney Sixth Form?

 At Bishop Laney our purpose is to ensure that every student is known, valued and supported.
-As a member of the Cambridge Meridien Academies Trust; we deliver this purpose through the trust’s five values.
+As a member of the Meridian Trust; we deliver this purpose through the trust’s five values.

-The fund is helping to secure achievement for all by providing small group tuition in English and Maths to those students who have not yet secured a Grade 4 in either GCSE English, GCSE Maths or both; and who were studying for those qualifications at the time of national closure of schools and colleges in March 2020.
+The fund is helping to secure achievement for all by providing small group tuition in English and Maths to those students who have not yet secured a Grade 4 in either GCSE English, GCSE Maths or both; and who were studying for those qualifications at some point during the previous two academic years.

 The 16 – 19 Tuition Fund will be used to provide:

-- Capacity to deliver GCSE Maths in small groups (5 students or fewer) to students who need to achieve a Grade 4 in order to support their progression with Level 3 qualifications
+- Capacity to deliver GCSE Maths in small groups (5 students or fewer) to students to support their progression to and within Level 3 qualifications.

 Any queries relating to this fund, or its use should be directed to email@example.com; or telephone 01353 652818.